 Automated messaging technologies.
 Communication platforms, such as Voicefriend, automate notifications to residents, families, and staff via recorded phone messages, text, and email.

 SMS.
-Do a bulk text notification to all residents, family members, and responsible parties with links to your updated notification channels, such as your hotline and website.
+Do a bulk text notification to all residents, family members, and responsible parties.
+Include links to your updated notification channels, such as your hotline and website.

 Prepare a media statement.
-Be prepared in case there is an outbreak in your community.
-If the media contact your community, your department heads need to have a prepared statement that they can provide to reporters.
+If reporters contact your community, your department heads need to have a prepared statement that they can provide.
 Here is an example from Brookdale.

 Example to follow: Brookdale has done a great job communicating their plan.
 They even created a COVID-19 Toolkit.
 Check it out here.

 As always, if you need help creating or setting up any of these items, we can help you effectively sell and market your community during the pandemic